Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Acts of arson in Saint Paul

 Fire sprinkling system activated at the Discount Tire store on University Avenue on May 28, 2020, after it had been set on fire.

 At Gordon Parks High School on May 28, 2020, Felan was allegedly aided in lighting fires by Mohamed Hussein Abdi of Maplewood, Minnesota.
 Abdi plead guilty in March 2021 to one federal count of conspiracy to commit arson.
 Surveillance video from May 28 had captured Abdi inside the school where he lit a trash can on fire with a liquid accelerant.
 After setting fires at the school, federal authorities alleged that Abdi then set fires at the nearby Discount Tire store on University Avenue.
 In February 2022, Abdi was sentenced to five years of probation and ordered to pay $34,000 in restoration for the damage he caused during the riots.

 Minnesota residents McKenzy Ann DeGidio Dunn of Rosemount and Samuel Elliott Frey of Brooklyn Park travelled together to Saint Paul on May 28, 2020, to participate in the unrest.
 According to federal charges, they were part of a crowd that broke into the Great Health and Nutrition store on University Avenue and helped set the building on fire.
 Dunn and Frey both pled guilty to arson conspiracy charges.
 Dunn was sentenced to 180 days of home confinement and three-years probation and ordered to pay $31,000 in restitution.
 Frey admitted to pouring out accelerant and lighting a fire at the store.
 He was sentenced to 27 months in prison and ordered to pay $33,827 in restitution.

 Matthew Scott White, a 31-year-old man from Saint Paul, Minnesota, was sentenced to 72 months in prison for starting a fire at an Enterprise Rent-A-Car building that was entirely destroyed by fire on May 28, 2020.
 White had pled guilty to committing acts of arson at the building, which was located on University Avenue in Saint Paul.

 Acts of arson in Apple Valley

 FBI photo of the Dakota County Western Government Center, May 29, 2020.

 Federal authorities charged two men for firebombing the Dakota County Western Service Center in Apple Valley on May 29, 2020, during the unrest.
 Fornandous Cortez Henderson, a 32-year old from Savage, Minnesota, pled guilty to aiding and abetting arson.
-He admitted in court that he chose the facility as he had made court appearances there and because he was because angry over the murder of Floyd.
+He admitted in court that he chose the facility as he had made court appearances there and because he was angry over the murder of Floyd.
 Henderson was sentenced to no more than six years in prison.
 The other co-defendant, Garret Patrick Ziegler, then 24-years old, from Long Lake, Minnesota, pled guilty to one count of adding and abetting arson.
 He was sentenced to five years in prison and three years of supervised released.
 The two men were ordered to each pay $206,000 in restitution.